CodeCrowCorp/node-rust/README.md

 # node-rust
-Docker image with node and a sprinkle of rust optimized for deploying rust cloudflare workers via GH actions
+Docker image with node and a sprinkle of rust.
+Optimized for deploying rust cloudflare workers via GH actions